ragnaroktomorrow/gb64-x7/README.md

 This is a pair of tools that allow you to read/write a gb(c) cart via the N64 Transfer Pak, the Everdrive-64 x7 and a serial connection over USB.
 It consists of a PC side app (just some serial IO) and an N64 side app.
 It's based on [libdragon](https://github.com/DragonMinded/libdragon) and [libgbpak](https://github.com/saturnu/libgbpak).

-## Building

-- See the Releases for prebuilt binaries
-- N64 side
-  - Set up a mips64 toolchain for building [libdragon](https://github.com/DragonMinded/libdragon)
-  - Add gb64-x7_N64 to the examples directory
-  - Add font64.bin, incs.s, and the bios, gfx and sys source and header files to the gb64-x7_N64 directory.
-These files can be found [at krikzz site](http://krikzz.com/pub/support/everdrive-64/x-series/dev/usbio-sample.zip)
-  - run make
-- PC side
-  - Open the solution file in Visual Studio and build the project

 ## Usage

 1. Set up your N64 with the Everdrive-64 x7, the Transfer Pak and your target cart (Note: you should be able to swap games while using the tool but the Transfer Pak needs to remain connected).